-Whether you're unemployed or a part of our nation of job-hoppers, you’ll probably wind up with short gaps in employment.
+Whether you're unemployed or a part of our nation of job hoppers, you’ll probably wind up with short gaps in employment.
 This means you’ll need to find health insurance while you’re between jobs.

-Money is often tight during such times.
+Finding health insurance without a job can be challenging, because money is often tight during such times.
 So what choices do you have when you need health insurance and have no income?
 The answer may surprise you.
 In addition to COBRA, which allows continued coverage under your existing group benefits, options may include short-term health insurance, individual major medical insurance (also known as an ACA plan or Obamacare), and Medicaid.

 What you choose will depend on a few factors, including your circumstances, how long you need benefits, what coverage you qualify for, your budget, and your healthcare needs.
 Let’s take a closer look at each of the four affordable options to see how they differ and why you might pick one over another.